hybridgroup/kidsruby-site/README.markdown

 # Quickstart

-Clone, run 'bundle install', and fire up `bunndle exec middleman` and you should be good to go!
+Clone, run 'bundle install', and fire up `bundle exec middleman` and you should be good to go!

 # Contributors
 Daniel Fischer